Chinese New Year: Thailand

 Chinese New Year festivities occur throughout Thailand, especially in provinces where many people of Chinese descent live, such as Nakhon Sawan, Suphan Buri, and Phuket.
 Chinese New Year is observed as a public holiday in the provinces of Narathiwat, Pattani, Yala, Satun, and Songkhla.
 In Bangkok, there are large celebrations in Chinatown, Yaowarat Road, where the main road is closed and turned into a pedestrian street, with a member of the royal family in attendance each year to open the ceremony, such as Princess Maha Chakri Sirindhorn.
 For 2021 (for one year only), the government declared the Chinese New Year a government holiday.
 It applied mostly to civil servants.
 Financial institutions and private businesses were allowed to decide whether or not to observe it.
+In 2026, no official Chinese New Year celebrations were held in Yaowarat as the country was in mourning following the passing of the Queen Sirikit.
+Nevertheless, decorative lights and lanterns were displayed as usual, and Songkhla Province declared the day a public holiday.

 Observed by Thai Chinese and parts of the private sector, the festivities occur over three days, starting on the day before Chinese New Year's Eve.
 The first day is Wan chai (วันจ่าย; pay day), the day that people go out to shop for offerings.
 The second day is Wan wai (วันไหว้; worship day), which is a day of worshiping the gods and ancestral spirits, which is further divided into three periods—dawn, late morning, and afternoon.
 The third day is Wan tieow (วันเที่ยว; holiday), which is a holiday where everyone will leave the house to travel or to bless relatives or respectable people, often wearing red clothes, which are believed to be auspicious.